f5devcentral/f5-agility-labs-sslviz/docs/intro.rst

 Welcome
 =======

-Welcome to F5's SSL Orchestration Training series.
+Welcome to the F5 SSL Orchestration Training series.
 The intended audience for these labs are security engineers that would like to leverage the SSL Orchestration tools offered by the F5 platform and gain regulatory visibility into the encrypted traffic on their networks.
 If you require